natebrunelle/cstheory-f22/markdown/ps1.md

 # Optional Videos

 These are relevant videos from previous semesters.
 You may find them helpful, but you are not require or expected to watch them.
-Please be aware that the Spring 2021 semester was much shorter than the Spring 2022 semester, giving us the ability to move a bit slower this semester.
+Please be aware that the Spring 2021 semester was much shorter than the current semester, giving us the ability to move a bit slower this semester.
 As such, about half of the material covered during week 2 in Spring 2021 will not be covered until week 3 for Spring 2022.

 [Spring 2021 Week 2 Playlist](https://youtube.com/playlist?list=PLZ9Gk_8DtbmEuIYH86411XrlILy1HJwwy)